 However, it’s unlikely that the Queen gave this entire dress — as even by a Queen’s standards, this was expensive.
 Blanche could have probably bought a small town had she been given the entire dress — because of what it was made from.

 This is a silk fabric of exceptional quality that then had very fine strands of thinly beaten silver woven into the fabric itself.
 So exceptionally expensive was this that not only were Monarchs the few who could afford it, King Henry VII actually banned anyone else from wearing it.

-The ban was in part to stop the emerging merchant classes dressing above their station, as visible signs of wealth was also a visible sign of political power — but also due to the effect the fabric had in a court.
+The ban was in part to stop the emerging merchant classes from dressing above their station, as visible signs of wealth were also a visible sign of political power — but also due to the effect the fabric had in a court.

 We have to remember this is the era of candles and rushlights.
 Although tallow candles and rushlights were cheap and plentiful, they smelt rather bad.
 In court, they would use much more expensive beeswax for state events.
 Even still, despite what you might see in Hollywood, even a Monarch would rarely light as many candles as you see in films save for very special events.

 In general, candles in front of silver to reflect the light, and a great fire were the main illuminations, and in the centre, quite literally glowing, the Queen in her magnificent silver inlaid dress glittering and reflecting the candlelight.

 No one was allowed to outshine the Queen.